rayashafai/Graduation2/README.md

 5️⃣ Run the Flutter App

 flutter run
-🎨 UI Screenshots (Optional)
-(Include screenshots of the app here to showcase its design and features.)

 🤝 Contributing
 If you'd like to contribute, feel free to fork this repository and submit a pull request!